AckerlyXu/heima/articles/site-recovery/site-recovery-vmm-to-azure-classic.md

 1. In **Quick Start** > **Prepare VMM servers**, click **Download Microsoft Azure Site Recovery Provider for installation on VMM servers** to obtain the latest version of the Provider installation file.
 2. Run this file on the source VMM server.

+    >[!NOTE]
-	>[AZURE.NOTE] If VMM is deployed in a cluster and you're installing the Provider for the first time install it on an active node and finish the installation to register the VMM server in the vault.
+    > If VMM is deployed in a cluster and you're installing the Provider for the first time install it on an active node and finish the installation to register the VMM server in the vault.
 Then install the Provider on the other nodes.
 Note that if you're upgrading the Provider you'll need to upgrade on all nodes because they should all be running the same Provider version.

 3. The Installer does a prerequirements check and requests permission to stop the VMM service to begin Provider setup.
 The VMM Service will be restarted automatically when setup finishes.
 If you're installing on a VMM cluster you'll be prompted to stop the Cluster role.
 4. In **Microsoft Update** you can opt in for updates.
 With this setting enabled Provider updates will be installed according to your Microsoft Update policy.